TrojanAZhen/linux-build-WinAPI-adduser/README.md

 This standalone piece code can run in many contexts:
 - As a command-line EXE.
 - As a DLL (the user will be created on DLL load).
 This is useful to exploit "DLL Preloading" issues.
-- As a DLL, through `rundll32.exe adduser.dll,CreateAdminUser`.
+- As a DLL, requires admin rights through `rundll32.exe adduser.dll,CreateAdminUser`.
 This is useful to bypass mandatory code signing applied to EXE files only.

 ## Compiling
 ### Using MinGW (tested on Linux)